Allomothering: Alliance formation hypothesis

-Other hypotheses include "alliance-formation", where subordinate allomothers endeavour to form social alliances with dominant mothers by interacting with their infants.
+Another hypothesis explaining allomothering includes "alliance-formation", where subordinate allomothers endeavour to form social alliances with dominant mothers by interacting with their infants.
 Infants may also gain valuable social skills by interacting with allomothers.
 Infants may form social-alliances of their own, and improve their chances of having future dispersal partners.
-This is especially apparent in some species of Colobine old world monkeys where relationships are generally built less around kinship (as compared to Cercopithecine old world monkeys).
-In Colobines, allomaternal care may allow infants to form social networks and relationships that are separate from their mother's relationships.
+This is especially apparent in some species of colobine Old World monkeys where relationships are generally built less around kinship (as compared to cercopithecine old world monkeys).
+In colobines, allomaternal care may allow infants to form social networks and relationships that are separate from their mother's relationships.
 Allomaternal care may also be a form of reciprocal altruism between females in a group.
 In some cases, allomothering may also improve the chances for an infant to be adopted by another resident female should the mother die.

-By-product hypothesis
+Byproduct hypothesis

-Another explanation is that selection for allomaternal behavior may just be a by-product of selection for maternal behavior, and that there is no specific adaptive value to allomaternal care.
-This theory is supported by observations that females who provide allomaternal care more often also end up being better mothers, so these females may be predisposed to care for infants.
-However, this hypothesis would not explain the high levels of allocare seen by juvenile, subadult or unrelated adult males in many [primate] species.
+Another explanation for allomaternal behavior may be that is a byproduct of selection for maternal behavior, and that there is no specific adaptive value to allomaternal care.
+This theory is supported by observations that females who provide allomaternal care more often also end up being better mothers, so these females may simply be predisposed to care for infants.
+However, this hypothesis would not explain the high levels of allocare seen by juvenile, subadult, and unrelated adult males in many primate species.